nilaydesh1993/Nilay_Deshmukh/README.md

 <p>&nbsp;</p>

 For more deployed app on R shiny [click here](https://github.com/nilaydeshmukh0/R-Shiny-Deployment).
-It redirects you to my Github page, which contains more shiny deployed apps, But it is deployed locally.
+It redirects you to my Github page, which contains more shiny deployed apps, But it is locally deployed.

 <p>&nbsp;</p>